prorev/prorev.github.io/_posts/2020-01-11-w3tc-settings.md

 W3TC is not perfect on minification of JavaScript; where CSS should be fine.
-For instance the minifying of JavaScript feature doesn't work with automatic option:  <a href="http://uprankers.com/w3-total-cache-javascript-minification-troubleshooting/">http://uprankers.com/w3-total-cache-javascript-minification-troubleshooting/</a>
+For instance the minifying of JavaScript feature doesn't work with automatic option:  <a rel="nofollow" href="http://uprankers.com/w3-total-cache-javascript-minification-troubleshooting/">http://uprankers.com/w3-total-cache-javascript-minification-troubleshooting/</a>